kimsama/Unity-GoogleData/README.md

 References
 ----------
+* [Unity Serialization](http://forum.unity3d.com/threads/155352-Serialization-Best-Practices-Megapost) on Unity's forum for details of the serialization mechanism.
 * [GDataDB](https://github.com/mausch/GDataDB) is used to retrieve data from Google Spreadsheet.
 Note that [GDataDB](https://github.com/mausch/GDataDB) is slightly modified to support *enum* type.
 * [ExposeProperties](http://wiki.unity3d.com/index.php/Expose_properties_in_inspector) is used to easily expose variables of spreadsheet on the Unity3D's inspector view and let [GDataDB](https://github.com/mausch/GDataDB) access through get/set accessors.